Marathon training has a way of slowly taking over your life.

 “Burnout can often occur when training cycles make big leaps or do not allow adequate recovery,” says Norris.

 Marathon Handbook founder and certified running coach Thomas Watson reminds runners that the plan is a guide but not written in stone.
-Having that “out” may help marathon training feels less confining and more fun.
+Having that “out” may help marathon training feel less confining and more fun.

 “You know best when to rest (listen to your body),” he explains.